 We know that organizations like yours are struggling, and we know the people you support still need your programs and services – perhaps now more than ever.
 While everything feels interrupted, from operations to funding expectations and more, we also know this: your mission, the reason you are working tirelessly to get creative and persevere, remains uninterrupted.

 At Social Solutions, we’re committed to continuing to support social sector organizations to navigate uncertainty.
-If you have a question, a story to share or want to learn how you can take advantage of our 2020 Emergency Response Offer to get up and running quickly with nonprofit software, we are here for you.
+If you have a question, a story to share or want to learn how you can get up and running quickly with nonprofit software, we are here for you.